 - •Open the cabinet control door.
-Locate the "COOL', 'OFF', 'HEAT' switch.
+Locate the "COOL', 'OFF', 'HEAT' and the 'FAN' 'HI' 'LO' switches.
 Push the switch on the unit control panel to the 'COOL' position.
-For most models the room side fan will turn on. - •Set the desired temperature you want to maintain by moving the thermostat dial to the 'WARMER' or 'COOLER' position.
+For most models the room side fan will turn on.
+For units with factory 'cycling fan' option the room side fan will not turn on until the thermostat calls for cooling. - •Select either FAN 'HI' or 'LO' as desired.
+The 'HI' setting will provide maximum cooling and is recommended to cool a room at maximum unit capacity.
+Select 'LOW' once the room is at the desired temperature and the unit has begun to cycle on-off to maintain the desired temperature. - •Set the desired temperature you want to maintain by moving the thermostat dial to the 'WARMER' or 'COOLER' position.
 If the room is warmer than the setting, the unit will turn on and begin to blow cool air after a few minutes.
 Note that a warm humid room or building may take several hours of continuous operation to cool to the thermostat set point the first time.
-Once the set temperature is reached the unit will cycle on and off normally. - •!CAUTION!
+Once the set temperature is reached the unit will cycle on and off normally.

+- •!CAUTION!
 DO NOT TURN THE THERMOSTAT KNOB BACK AND FORTH REPEATEDLY.
 This will stress the unit compressor and may cause permanent damage.
 Allow at least (3) minutes before restarting cooling operation. - •Pushing the control switch to the indicated 'OFF' position will shut all systems down.